cattleherd/leetcode_75/README.md

+# TIP

+Make sure to study dynamic programming and matrix/grid problems.
+Leetcode medium only.
+Some of the questions were on algomonster.

+DFS and matrixes

 # My LeetCode 75 Journey 🚀

 This repository documents my solutions and progress through the **[LeetCode 75](https://leetcode.com/studyplan/leetcode-75/)** study plan.
 My goal is to master the key patterns needed for technical assessments and to become a more proficient problem-solver.

+---

+# `Arrays/Strings`

 ---